ethereum/go-ethereum/docs/_rpc/ns-debug.md

 block.
 The (from, to) parameters are the sequence of blocks to search, which can go either forwards or backwards.

+Note: to get the last state pass in the range of blocks in reverse, i.e. (last, first).

 | Client  | Method invocation                                                     |
 |:--------|-----------------------------------------------------------------------|
 | Console | `debug.getAccessibleState(from, to rpc.BlockNumber)`      |